Nevertheless he saved them for his name’s sake, that he might make his mighty power known. Psalm 106:8

 36 But the testimony which I have is greater than that of John, for the works which the Father gave me to accomplish, the very works that I do, testify about me, that the Father has sent me.

 37 The Father himself, who sent me, has testified about me.
 You have neither heard his voice at any time, nor seen his form.
-38 You don’t have his word living in you, because you don’t believe him whom he sent.
+38 You do not have his word living in you, because you do not believe him whom he sent.

 Witness of the Scripture